vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/default.md

 Although in general, they have little effect, but they may led to a result that does not match the default document expectations.

-All the configuration items changes are carefully listed below the documentation.
+All the configuration items changes are listed below the documentation.
 :::

 ## logo <MyBadge text="improved" type="warn" />